chrisb13/mkmov/docs/usage.rst

     [T3] movie of a netCDF file plotting a 2d variable as a 3d surface (see "python mkmov.py 3dsurf -h");
     [T4] stitch a list of png files into a movie ("see python mkmov.py stitch -h").
-    [T5] movie of two netCDF files plotting quiver of U/V fields from a C-grid
+    [T5] movie of two netCDF files plotting quiver of U/V fields from a C-grid [T6] movie of a netCDF file plotting pcolormesh output using basemap

     Usage:
         mkmov.py -h --help